cloudevents/spec/docs/GOVERNANCE.md

   - Merge the PR.
   - Initiate a final review/test of the release.

-- A "release candidate" tag will be created with the new release version string but with a suffix of `-rc#` (release candidate).
+- Create A "release candidate" with the new release version string but with a suffix of `-rc#` (release candidate).
 This will indicate that the authors believe it is ready for final review/testing.
 This will be true for updates to existing specifications and for new specifications.

 - When review/testing is completed, create a PR (for the "main" branch") that:
-  - Modifies the repo's files to use the new version string (w/o `-rc#`) as appropriate.
+  - Modifies the repo's files to use the new version string (without `-rc#`) as appropriate..
   - Update [RELEASES.md](RELEASES.md) to mention the new release, and reference the yet-to-be-created release tag.
   - Update the appropriate `*/RELEASE_NOTES.md` file with the changes for the release.
 The list can be generated via:
-    `git log --pretty=format:%s main...v0.1 | grep -v "Merge pull"`
+    `git log --pretty=format:%s main...cloudevents/v1.0.3 | grep -v "Merge pull"`
-    by replacing "v0.1" with the name of the previous release.
-Or, use github's [new release](https://github.com/cloudevents/spec/releases/new) process
+    by replacing "cloudevents/v1.0.3" with the name of the previous release.
+    Or, use GitHub's
+    [new release](https://github.com/cloudevents/spec/releases/new) process
-    to generate the list w/o actually creating the release yet.
+    to generate the list without actually creating the release yet.

 - Merge the PR.
   - Note that the link checker should fail since any references to the new